 You need to close all loan accounts which you do not use and use actively the ones which are left.
 You should not close a loan or credit card account that you have just paid off to ensure that it will be entered in your credit record.
 You must pay all of your bills timely.
 You can use one or two credit cards, but you should not spend more than a third of their limit.
 You should avoid taking out new personal loans and credit lines in the months before applying for a home loan.

 Can you take out a home loan without a credit check?

 No, all lenders perform such checks to assess risk.
-If you have defaults on your credit record, you should try to explain them to the lender.
-Alternatively, you can work with a lender specialising in home loans for bad credit, but in this case the interest rate will most certainly be higher.
+If you have defaulted on your credit record, you should try to explain this to the lender.
+Alternatively, you can work with a lender specialising in loans for bad credit, but in this case, the interest rate will most certainly be higher.

 Can you get a home loan after bankruptcy?

 Typically, bankruptcy in New Zealand lasts for 3 years unless it is made shorter by a court of law.
 After this period expires, you will be able to apply for all types of loans including home loans.
 Still, your bankruptcy will remain on your credit record for 7 years.
 This will make your chances of securing a mortgage much lower.
 Still, you can use the help of a financial advisor and work with a specialised lender who may be able to grant a loan to you.